AlicanAkyuz/SEK_amount/README.md

 - The code is written in line with the linting rules described by Airbnb.

 - If given more time and developing this app for production, I would:
-  — seperate the logic/data of <Input> and <Dropdown> into two different containers; render those containers in <Main>; use <Main> as a wrapper for this context; and finally create a context to share logic between the containers, — write more comprehensive tests, particularly for the asynchronous tasks in <Main/>
+  — seperate the logic/data of <Input> and <Dropdown> into two different containers, render those containers in <Main>, use <Main> as a wrapper for this context, and finally create a context to share logic between the containers, — write more comprehensive tests, particularly for the asynchronous tasks in <Main/>
   — use http://fixer.io for accessing exchange rates for more currencies — work with a UX designer for a better look